OnyekaEkesi/Twitter_Climate_Sentiment_Classification/README.md

 </p> <br>

 ## Recommendation
 This project has revealed how the public feels about climate change, giving businesses valuable information.
-We were able to use machine learning to extract insights that companies can use to make better market research and strategic business decisions:
+We were able to use machine learning to extract insights that companies can use to make better market research and take strategic business decisions that keep them ahead of their competitiors.

 ## Acknowledgement
 I would like to express my sincere gratitude to my incredible team of data and innovation enthusiasts who collaborated effectively to make a positive impact through cutting-edge data analysis and machine learning on this project: